Case Keenum reportedly agrees to deal with Broncos as first QB domino falls

 One of the NFL's top free agents this cycle is suddenly off the market as quarterback Case Keenum intends to sign with the Denver Broncos once 2018 free agency officially begins on Wednesday, ESPN's Adam Schefter reported early Tuesday morning.

-Keenum last season led the Minnesota Vikings to the NFC Championship for the first time since 2009, completing 67.6 percent of his passes for 3,547 yards with 22 touchdowns and seven interceptions.
-The 30-year-old quarterback started 14 games and set career marks in 2017 after playing sparingly for the Texans and Rams over his five prior NFL seasons.
+Keenum last season led the Minnesota Vikings to the NFC championship game for the first time since 2009, completing 67.6 percent of his passes for 3,547 yards with 22 touchdowns and seven interceptions.
+The 30-year-old quarterback started 14 games and set career marks in 2017 after playing sparingly for the Texans and Rams during his five prior NFL seasons.

-Kirk Cousins, who spent his first six NFL seasons with the Washington Redskins, is the top free agent quarterback available (not counting Drew Brees, who is expected to remain in New Orleans).
+Kirk Cousins, who spent his first six NFL seasons with the Washington Redskins, is the top free-agent quarterback available (not counting Drew Brees, who is expected to remain in New Orleans).
 His market will likely come down to the Vikings, Jets or possibly the Cardinals.

 ESPN reports that the Broncos considered Cousins and also had discussion about former Keenum teammate Teddy Bridgewater, but instead went with Keenum on what is expected to be a short-term deal, per 9News.

-Keenum, who is 20-18 all-time as an NFL starting quarterback, will reunite with senior personnel advisor Gary Kubiak, who coached Keenum in Houston for two seasons.
+Keenum, who is 20-18 in his career as an NFL starting quarterback, will reunite with senior personnel advisor Gary Kubiak, who coached Keenum in Houston for two seasons.
 Yahoo!
 Sports' Charles Robinson reports that Kubiak stumped for Keenum during the evaluation process:

 The Broncos are coming off a 5-11 season, one in which they struggled in large part due to their lack of competent quarterbacking.
 Denver president John Elway promised he would make acquiring a top-tier signal caller an offseason priority for the franchise.